tatjama/node-rest/README.md

     6. debug - Avoid using console.log
     7. Winston - is responsible for logging requests to our API and the responses (and errors) returned.
     8. Shortid - create id's for temporary memory database
-    9. Aegon2 - library for securely hashing the user password:
+    9. Argon2 - library for securely hashing the user password:
+    10. Docker - container for MongoDB
+    11. Mongoose - ODM ( object data model ) library for communicating with MongoDB
 ## Author
 - Website - [Tatjana Markovic](https://my-react-portfolio-tatjana.vercel.app/)
 - LinkedIn - [Tatjana Marković](https://www.linkedin.com/in/tatjana-markovi%C4%87-919501189/)